Keep a record of any WordPress change you want in the activity log

 array(4444, E_NOTICE, __('Custom notice Alert', 'wp-security-audit-log'), __('%CustomAlertText%', 'wp-security-audit-log'))

-Once the custom alerts have been declared and the code is ready, navigate to the Enable/Disable Alerts nodes and you should be able to see your custom alerts in the Third Party Support tab, as seen in the below screenshot.
+Once the custom events have been declared and the code is ready, navigate to the Enable/Disable Alerts node.
+You should be able to see your custom events in the Third Party Support tab, as seen in the below screenshot.

-If you create your own sensor and custom alerts we recommend you to contact us and register your custom alerts, especially if you are creating alerts for a plugin or a component that is available to the public.
-By registering the alert you ensure that it is not used by anyone else, hence avoiding conflicts.
+If you create your own sensor and custom events we recommend you to contact us and register your custom events, especially if you are creating events for a plugin or a component that is available to the public.
+By registering the events you ensure that it is not used by anyone else, hence avoiding conflicts.